Automated Evaluation of Large Vision-Language Models on Self-driving Corner Cases: CODA-LM Benchmark

-Similar to data acquisition, both visualization and and coordinate representation can also be used to obtain responses from different LVLMs to be evaluated.
-However, various LVLMs employ different training approaches.
-Some models may not utilize grounding data during training, thereby lacking localization capabilities.
-Thus, we explore whether visualization could serve as a universal visual prompt for all LVLMs.
-As shown in Tab.~\ref{tab:ablation_region}, among open-sourced LVLMs, LLaVA1.5 and MiniGPT-v2 are selected, both of which are trained with additional grounding data.
-For commercial models, Gemini Pro is chosen due to its diversified training methods and certain localization capabilities.
-The corresponding prompt for visualization is ``\textit{Please describe the object inside the red rectangle in the image and explain why it affects ego car driving}''.
-The coordinate representation, on the other hand, is ``\textit{Please provide a description for this object and explain why this object affects ego car driving: [x1, y1, x2, y2]}''.
-The results indicated that visualization generally outperforms coordinate representations, with LLaVA1.5 showing a 22\% gain and Gemini-Pro with a 14\% gain, consistently with our observation for GPT-4V as demonstrated in Tab.~\ref{tab:ablation_region_data}.
+We ablate the advantage of using visualization over grounding as visual prompts for regional perception.
+The prompt for visualization is ``\textit{Please describe the object inside the red rectangle in the image and explain why it affects ego car driving}'', while the prompt for grounding is ``\textit{Please provide a description for this object and explain why this object affects ego car driving: [x1, y1, x2, y2]}''.
+As reported in Tab.~\ref{tab:ablation_region_data}, visualization demonstrates consistent improvement for all evaluated LVLMs, even for Shikra-7B which has been pre-trained with grounding data specifically.